fbozoglilanian/squares/README.md

 Play on https://squaresgame.herokuapp.com/

 Make as many squares as you can and compete with your family and friends.

-How to play?
+## How to play?

-1. Create or join a room by name
+1. Create or join a room by name.
 2. Invite other friends by sending the page url.
 3. Create as many groups of 4 squares as possible until completing the wall.